koadman/platypusfarm/darlinglab/projects.md

 permalink: /projects/
 ---

-Our group has several ongoing research projects that roughly fall into the following themes.
+Prior to being disbanded in 2021, the group had several research projects that roughly fall into the following themes.

 - <h4>Algorithms for metagenome analysis</h4> Our work in this space includes the development of new analysis methods as well as contributing to community-driven efforts to evaluate the performance of publicly available metagenome data analysis methods.
 Examples of our work in this space include: